 1kits(10Vials)

-Availability: | |
+| Availability: | |

-▎What is Semaglutide?
+▎What is Semaglutid?

-Semaglutide is a long-acting glucagon-like peptide-1 (GLP-1) receptor agonist that extends the half-life of natural GLP-1 through structural modification.
+Semaglutid is a long-acting glucagon-like peptide-1 (GLP-1) receptor agonist that extends the half-life of natural GLP-1 through structural modification.
 It mimics the physiological effects of GLP-1, promoting insulin secretion in a glucose-dependent manner, inhibiting glucagon release, delaying gastric emptying, and enhancing satiety.
 It effectively controls blood glucose levels in patients with type 2 diabetes, significantly reduces body weight in obese or overweight individuals, and lowers the risk of cardiovascular events.
 It is a peptide with dual benefits of blood glucose control, weight loss, and potential cardiovascular protection.

-▎Semaglutide Structure
+▎Semaglutid Structure

 Source: Pub Chem | Sequence: His-Aib-Glu-Gly-Thr-Phe-Thr-Ser-Asp-Val-Ser-Ser-Tyr-Leu-Glu-Gly-Gln-Ala-Ala-Lys (Aeea-Aeea-γ-glu-octadecanedioic)-Glu-Phe-Ile-Ala-Trp-Leu-Val-Arg-Gly-Arg-Gly-OH Molecular Formula: C187H291N45O59 Molecular Weight: 4114 g/mol CAS Number 910463-68-2 PubChem CID 56843331 Synonyms: Rybelsus; Ozempic ; Wegovy |

-▎Semaglutide Research
+▎Semaglutid Research

-What is the research background of Semaglutide?
+What is the research background of Semaglutid?

-The development of Semaglutide originated from the exploration of GLP-1's physiological effects.
+The development of Semaglutid originated from the exploration of GLP-1's physiological effects.
 Scientists were inspired by exendin-4 in lizard saliva to develop the first-generation GLP-1 receptor agonist.
-To pursue a longer-acting treatment option, Semaglutide was developed through chemical modification of the GLP-1 peptide chain, with the addition of fatty acid chains to extend its half-life.
+To pursue a longer-acting treatment option, Semaglutid was developed through chemical modification of the GLP-1 peptide chain, with the addition of fatty acid chains to extend its half-life.
 As research progressed, its potential in weight loss and cardiovascular disease prevention and treatment also became evident.

 Regulation of insulin and glucagon secretion:

-As a GLP-1 receptor agonist (GLP-1 RA), Semaglutide stimulates pancreatic β-cells to secrete insulin while inhibiting α-cells from secreting glucagon.
+As a GLP-1 receptor agonist (GLP-1 RA), Semaglutid stimulates pancreatic β-cells to secrete insulin while inhibiting α-cells from secreting glucagon.
 After eating, when blood glucose levels rise, semaglutide binds to GLP-1 receptors, activating downstream signaling pathways to prompt β cells to release insulin, enhancing the body's uptake and utilization of glucose, and lowering blood glucose levels.
 By inhibiting glucagon secretion and reducing hepatic glucose output, it further stabilizes blood glucose levels.
 Under normal physiological conditions, the body maintains stable blood glucose levels by regulating the balance between insulin and glucagon.
-Semaglutide mimics the effects of GLP-1, optimizing this regulatory process[1,2].
+Semaglutid mimics the effects of GLP-1, optimizing this regulatory process[1,2].

 Figure 1 The diabetes- and obesity-related effects of GLP-1[3].